This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 - clubs (other than residential accommodation)

-See Table 15.7.2 for a summary of smokefree legislation implementation dates in New South Wales.
+See Table 15.7.2 for a summary of smokefree legislation implementation dates in NSW.

 15.7.3.2 Smokefree areas – Outdoor Public Places

-As noted above, the Smoke-free Environment Act was further amended in August 2012 to introduce laws banning smoking in various ‘outdoor public places’, including:
+The Smoke-free Environment Act was further amended in August 2012 to introduce laws banning smoking in various ‘outdoor public places’.35 This includes:

 - within 10 metres of children’s play equipment in outdoor public places